AtlasOfLivingAustralia/la-pipelines/README.md

     1. `./sample.sh dr893`
     1. `./sample-avro-embedded.sh dr893`
 1. To setup SOLR:
-    1. Run `cd solr/scripts` and  then run ' `./update-solr-config.sh`
+    1. Run `cd ../solr/scripts` and  then run ' `./update-solr-config.sh`
+    1. Run `cd ../../scripts`
 1. To index, run `./index-spark-embedded.sh dr893`

 ## Integration Tests

-Integration testing is supported using docker containers.
+Integration testing is supported using docker containers for running the required services.
 To start the required containers, run the following:

 ```